zhumingpassional/RLSolver/README.md

 # RLSolver: Massively Parallel Environments for combinatorial optimization (CO) Problems Using Reinforcement Learning

 We aim to showcase the effectiveness of massively parallel environments for combinatorial optimization (CO) problems using reinforcement learning (RL).
-RL with the help of GPU computing and parallel environments can obtain high-quality solutions within short time.
+RL with the help of GPU computing and parallel environments can significantly improve the sampling efficiency and can obtain high-quality solutions within short time.

 # Overview
 <a target="\_blank">